Puget Sound Taxpayer Accountability Account:

 A New Source of Education Funding for King County

-On July 29, the Committee of the Whole referred Motion 2019-0245 to the full Council for further amendments and consideration.
+On August 28, Motion 2019-0245 was passed by the full Council.
 The Motion will serve as the foundation for investments in educational outcome priority areas as well as the foundation for the development of an implementation plan.
-It is expected to be considered by full Council at its regular meeting on August 28 at 10:30 am in Council Chambers.
+The Executive Branch will submit an implementation plan to Council within eight months of the effective date.
+The allocation structure is as follows:

 The Puget Sound Taxpayer Accountability Account (PSTAA) was created as an amendment to the 2015 State Transportation Revenue Package by the Washington State Legislature, and directs that these Sound Transit-related funds be used for educational services to improve educational outcomes in early learning, K-12, and post-secondary education.
 The State’s vision for PSTAA is described in RCW 43.79.520.